 In 1730, most of the land that would become the present-day City was owned by Andrew Hamilton.
 In 1733, he deeded 500 acres of this land to his son James Hamilton, who designed the layout of the new town using a uniform grid plan of straight streets and rectangular property lots in 1734.
 A town square—known initially as Centre Square, and later called Penn Square—was placed in the middle of this town plan.

-It was at this time during Hamilton’s redesign that prominent citizen John Wright suggested the name Lancaster after Lancaster, England where he used to live.
+At this time during Hamilton’s redesign, prominent citizen John Wright suggested the name Lancaster after Lancaster, England, where he used to live.

 Hamilton sold lots to middle-class artisans, merchants, and professionals.
-Early residents were required to erect within one year a substantial dwelling house with dimensions of sixteen feet square at least, with a suitable chimney of brick or stone.
+Early residents were required to erect within one year a substantial dwelling house with dimensions of sixteen feet square at least, with a suitable brick or stone chimney.
 Innkeepers were known to acquire 15-20 acre lots for pasturing animals.
 By 1742 Lancaster was one of the largest inland towns in the British Empire, with 270 houses and 750 inhabitants.
 In fact, Lancaster is the oldest inland city in the United States of America.

 Lancaster was incorporated as a borough in 1742 and incorporated as a city in 1818.

-In addition to being the county seat, Lancaster served as the state capital from 1799 to 1812 until it was replaced by Harrisburg.
+In addition to being the county seat, Lancaster served as the state capital from 1799 to 1812 until Harrisburg replaced it.
 The city was even the nation’s capital for one day on September 27, 1777.
-The Continental Congress met in Lancaster as they were fleeing British forces who had captured Philadelphia.
+The Continental Congress met in Lancaster as they fled British forces who had captured Philadelphia.